blazium-engine/blazium-docs/contributing/documentation/contributing_to_the_documentation.rst

 1. Click the **Edit on GitHub** button.

-2. On the GitHub page you're taken to, make sure the current branch is "master".
+2. On the GitHub page you're taken to, make sure the current branch is "blazium-dev".
    Click the pencil icon in the top-right corner near the **Raw**, **Blame**, and **Delete** buttons.
    It has the tooltip "Fork this project and edit the file".